StaafLab/SRIQ/README.md

 Pipeline assumes that the data is fpkm normalized beforehand.

-Before running SRIQ correct settings has to be set for SRIQ in test.properties.
+Before running SRIQ correct settings has to be set for SRIQ in software/VRLA/resources/test.properties.

 ```
 studyName: Desired output name for project